dwiperdana/dwiperdana.com/content/posts/task management.md

 - post
 - productivity
 - wip
+- en
 ---

 Over the years, I tried a lot of tools and system to keep myself to be productive.
 Some works, some don't.
 Here are several notable tools and system I remember, and my current task management setup.

 ## System
 ### 🤷‍♂️ No system
 This is where I started, knowing nothing about task management or schedules/timetable.
 A lot of things I forgot to bring to school, homework done before the class starts, and of course quizes that I didn't prepare the night before.
-FYI, I made my first ever timetable in my first year of college 🙃 I don't know how I survived until high school.
+FYI, ==I made my first ever timetable in my first year of college 🙃== I don't know how I survived until high school.
 ### ☑ To do lists
 Ah, the almighty to do lists.
 It was simple enough, write down the things you want to do, and it will be done.
 Right?